whtdrgn101/dbtdemo/README.md

         - Linux/Mac: `source venv\bin\activate` || Windows: `venv\Scripts\activate.bat`
         - `pip install --upgrade pip`
         - `pip install -r requirements.txt`
-    - Install DBT modules by running the following command:
+    - Install DBT modules by running the following command from the project root:
         - `dbt deps`
+    - Setup the DBT Profile by running the following commands from the project root:
+        - `mkdir ~/.dbt`
+        - `cp profiles.yml ~/.dbt`
+    - Edit the profiles.yml file to contain the postgres user password specified in your postgres setup

+    -
 - Running DBT:
     - Run the following command to run DBT: `dbt run`
     - Just go do the `targets` directory and run `python -m http.server` to launch a quick and dirty webserver then navigate to `http:localhost:8000` in a web-browser to explore the documentation and see the data flow diagrams.